Among the 100 top-grossing domestic movie releases, there have been three occasions when two of those films opened on the same weekend.

 The sold-out shows everywhere, enhanced by the small number of locations playing it, kicked exhibitor interest into the stratosphere.
 Yet Fox stuck to its guns, delaying the next wave of expansion to mid-June, with the film still playing in fewer than usual screens most of its run.
 Once opened, it played for months, often into 1978.

-The result, along with its multiple reissues, is a domestic adjusted total of close to $1.7 billion, nearly double “Avengers: Endgame.”
+The result, along with its multiple reissues, is a domestic adjusted total of close to $1.7 billion, nearly double “Avengers: Endgame,” the biggest grossing recent release.
 It was in the top 10 for nearly a year, often #1 during initial summer weekends.
-“Endgame,” on the other hand, went with current strategy and had a record opening but spent only three weeks at #1.
+“Endgame,” on the other hand, went with the current strategy and had a record opening but spent only three weeks at #1.

-This was 43 years ago, a gap as great as 1924 was to 1977.
-The idea that two massive films might be released the same weekend is unthinkable today; so is the idea that a film could so surpass expectations.
+This was 45 years ago, a gap as great as 1922 was to 1977.
+The idea that two massive films might be released on the same weekend is unthinkable today; so is the idea that a film could so surpass expectations.

 Finally, of note: Both were original films that only later became franchise titles.